mgrebenets/mgrebenets.github.io/_posts/2015-02-08-clang-static-analyzer.md

 The basic usage is supposed to be as simple as this

 {% highlight bash %}
-# build a scheme
+# Build a scheme
-scan-buld -k -v -v xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
+scan-build -k -v -v xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
 {% endhighlight %}

 But in practice it doesn't always find the static analyzer this way.
 One way to avoid this problem is to specify clang static analyzer bundled with Xcode.
 Another option is to give it a full path to `clang-check`

 {% highlight bash %}
-# use analyzer bundled with xcode
+# Use analyzer bundled with xcode
-scan-buld -k -v -v --use-analyzer Xcode \
+scan-build -k -v -v --use-analyzer Xcode \
   xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug

-# use path to clang-check executable
+# Use path to clang-check executable
 CLANG_CHECK=$(dirname $(which scan-build))/bin/clang-check

-scan-buld -k -v -v --use-analyzer ${CLANG_CHECK} \
+scan-build -k -v -v --use-analyzer ${CLANG_CHECK} \
   xcodebuild clean build -project MyProject.xcodeproj -scheme MyScheme -configuration Debug
 {% endhighlight %}

 Another note is that using `-scheme` will require code signing in the end.
 Try switching to `-target` if that is a problem, otherwise explicitly specify `CODE_SIGN_IDENTIFY` to `xcodebuild`.

 {% highlight bash %}
-# build a scheme
+# Build a target
-scan-buld -k -v -v --use-analyzer Xcode \
+scan-build -k -v -v --use-analyzer Xcode \
   xcodebuild clean build -project MyProject.xcodeproj -target MyTarget -configuration Debug
 {% endhighlight %}